jaredatch/bbPress-Genesis-Extend/readme.txt

 1. Options on the Genesis Settings page.

 == Changelog ==

+= 1.1.0
+* Fixed issue with Genesis 2.1, props @NicktheGeek and @wpsmith
+* Update hook used for init to avoid edge case issues, props @NicktheGeek

 = 1.0.2 =
 * Fixed PHP Notice, props Daan Kortenbach